 - If any stakeholders are affected by COVID-19 and are thus unavailable in the event of an incident;

 - If you have named alternates for all incident management team members;

-- If your cyber insurance policy includes coverage for remote working access management and use of personal devices and if not, update accordingly;
+- If your cyber insurance policy (more on cyber coverage) includes coverage for remote working access management and use of personal devices and if not, update accordingly (learn about silent cyber);

 - If any of your key external service providers (i.e. lawyers, forensics, first responders) are unavailable due to COVID-19.

 6. Look into Data Security and Privacy Breach Insurance.